Golf Terminology for Beginners

 A par 3 means it should take about three shots to get the golf ball in the hole.
 A par 3 is the shortest distance, usually up to 250 yards, and involves the least number of strokes you'll find on golf courses.

 A par 4 means a player should get the ball in the hole in four strokes.
-It falls right in the middle as far as distance goes, with a par 4 having a range of 251-470 yards.
+It falls right in the middle as far as distance goes, with a par 4 having an average range of 251-470 yards.

 A par 5 takes five strokes to get the ball in the hole on the golf course.
 It is the longest distance of the three par options at 471 yards or more.